Sfd-nz/GhostNode-AI/README.md

-# 📻 GhostNode-AI: Off-Grid Tactical Mesh Server & Kinetic Dispatcher (LoRa / MQTT)
+# 📻 GhostNode-AI: Off-Grid Tactical Mesh Server & Kinetic SCADA Dispatcher (LoRa / MQTT)

-GhostNode-AI is a fully offline, autonomous AI "Librarian," Tactical Assistant, Command & Control (C2) Dashboard, and **Kinetic Hardware Dispatcher** designed for Meshtastic LoRa networks.
+GhostNode-AI is a fully offline, autonomous AI "Librarian," Tactical Assistant, Command & Control (C2) Dashboard, and **Bidirectional SCADA Dispatcher** designed for Meshtastic LoRa networks.

 It operates entirely independent of the internet, scraping global intelligence and reading offline manuals into a local multi-collection vector database.
-It broadcasts intelligent, context-aware answers over encrypted radio channels using strict transmission chunking. **With the V3 update, it now bridges the gap between digital intelligence and physical hardware**, allowing users to control local edge devices (relays, sensors, and servos) via natural language over the radio mesh.
+It broadcasts intelligent, context-aware answers over encrypted radio channels using strict transmission chunking.

+With the latest SCADA update, GhostNode bridges the gap between digital intelligence and physical hardware.
+You can now use natural language over the radio mesh to control local edge devices (relays, servos) and retrieve **live telemetry (temperature, humidity)** from a swarm of physical sensors using built-in debounce aggregation.

 <img width="2752" height="1536" alt="{__image_generation_instructions___{_202604222223" src="https://github.com/user-attachments/assets/c6c35e21-cc6c-4840-8ab0-ae692a951e6a" />

-⚠️ IMPORTANT: Running this on lower-end hardware? > The default model requires 24GB of RAM.
-If you are using a standard laptop or a Raspberry Pi, Please read the AI Model & Hardware Selection Guide to swap to a lighter model before continuing.
+⚠️ **IMPORTANT: Running this on lower-end hardware?** The default LLM models require significant RAM/VRAM.
+Please read the `🧠 AI Model & Hardware Selection Guide.md` to swap to lighter models before continuing.

+---

 ## 🧠 The Four Pillars of GhostNode-AI

 This system relies on four interconnected Python engines running simultaneously:

 1. **The Memory Librarian (`DropzoneChromadb_Release.py`):** Quietly builds the offline database.
 It utilizes stealth browser masquerading, multi-threaded worker queues, and URL deduplication to scrape RSS feeds without triggering bot-blockers.
 It separates data into specific collections and features a 90-day auto-pruning system.
 2. **The AI Brain (`LLMconnectLora_Release.py`):** The core radio listener.
 When an authorized user sends a command over the mesh (e.g., `!tac What is the latest news in the US?`), it securely queries the database using mathematical distance filtering to prevent hallucinations, and broadcasts a chunked response over LoRa.
 3. **The Operations Center (`WebDashboardInterface_Release.py`):** A local Flask web UI designed for a field laptop or tablet.
-It allows the operator to monitor live squad chatter, query the AI silently, intercept commands like `!weather`, and manually transmit C2 text to specific radio channels.
+It features split-screen comms, silent AI querying, manual radio transmission, and a **Live Telemetry Hub** that intercepts and displays returning sensor data from the hardware mesh.
-4. **The Kinetic Dispatcher (`IoT_Dispatcher_Release.py`):** The hardware bridge.
-It intercepts natural language action commands (e.g., `turn on the blue led`), translates them into strict machine-readable JSON using a dedicated local coder LLM, and dispatches them to custom ESP32 hardware nodes.
-It then broadcasts a confirmation of the physical action back over the LoRa mesh.
+4. **The Kinetic SCADA Dispatcher (`IoT_Dispatcher_Release.py`):** The hardware bridge.
+It intercepts natural language commands (e.g., *turn on the blue led* or *what is the temperature*), translates them into strict machine-readable JSON using a dedicated local coder LLM (`qwen2.5-coder`), and dispatches them to custom ESP32 hardware nodes.
+It features a "Rolling Debounce Buffer" to aggregate massive swarm telemetry reports into clean, single-message LoRa transmissions.

 ---

-## 📻 Phase 1: Hardware & The "Ghost Node" Problem
+## 📻 Phase 1: Hardware & The SCADA Loop

 To build this system, you must use two separate Meshtastic radios, a local MQTT Broker, and optional Edge Nodes for physical interaction.

-### The Hardware Loop Solution
 * **The Base Station (Node A):** A dedicated radio (e.g., Heltec V3 plugged into the wall/server).
 Connected to local Wi-Fi, it acts solely as the AI's mouth and ears.
 * **Your Personal Radio (Node B):** The radio in your pocket or tactical rig, connected to your phone.
-* **The Local Broker:** A standalone MQTT server on your local network (e.g., Mosquitto on a Raspberry Pi or an ESP32 LilyGo).
+* **The Local Broker (`E_paper_MqttBroker_Release.ino`):** A standalone MQTT server on your local network.
+For the ultimate tactical kit, flash this provided sketch to an **ESP32 T5 E-Paper** board for a low-power, screen-equipped portable broker.
-* **Kinetic Edge Nodes (Optional):** ESP32 microcontrollers (D1 Minis, ESP32-S3s) running custom GhostNode firmware.
-These nodes listen on specific MQTT topics (`/basic` or `/claw`), parse the AI's JSON, trigger real-world actions, and survive power-spikes using custom Tasmota-style brownout overrides.
+* **Kinetic Edge Nodes (`MqttClientwithDH11_Release.ino`):** ESP32 microcontrollers (e.g., D1 Minis) running custom GhostNode firmware wired with **DHT11 Sensors**.
+These nodes listen on specific MQTT topics, parse the AI's JSON, trigger real-world actions, read physical sensors, and fire JSON telemetry back to the basecamp.

-**How it flows:** You type a command on Node B. Node B transmits via LoRa.
-Node A hears it and routes it over Wi-Fi to your Local MQTT Broker.
-The Python AI Brain (or Dispatcher) reads it, thinks, and sends the answer back to the Broker.
-Node A broadcasts the answer/confirmation over LoRa.
-Your personal Node B receives it.

 ---